pythonarcade/arcade/doc/programming_guide/opengl_notes.rst

 such as:

 * Scientific visualizations displaying data from numpy arrays
-* Emulators drawing screen data
+* Simple console emulators drawing their internal screen buffer

 There should be no typing issues when using Python's built-in buffer protocol objects as arguments to the ``write`` method of arcade's GL